ph-castle/apples2oranges/README.md

 ### Prerequisites

-This is an instruction on how to get started fast!
+These are instructions on how to get started fast!

-To run the game in developer's mode, you need to set debugger to false in ApplesClient.js
+To run the game in production mode, you need to set debugger to false in ApplesClient.js

-You need to have premium spotify account to have access to music player.
+You need to have a premium spotify account to access the music player.
-Also create your developer account here [HERE!]([HERE!](https://developer.spotify.com/dashboard/applications)) and create an app for this project to get client id & client secret.
+Also, create your Spotify developer account here [HERE!]([HERE!](https://developer.spotify.com/dashboard/applications)) and create an app for this project to get client id & client secret.
 This is optional and will not affect the gaming functionality.
+To support the upload of user avatar pictures, you will need to create a Cloudinary account (also optional).

 ### Installation